LeoDuhz/MultiAgentTrajPrediction/README.md

-`Note`:This repo stops to be updated,  and for more further work of us, you can switch to this [repo](https://github.com/LeoDuhz/LOG_Analysis) which keeps on updating.
+`Note`:This repo stops to be updated,  and for further work of us, you can switch to this [repo](https://github.com/LeoDuhz/LOG_Analysis) which keeps on updating.